gems-uff/prov-dominoes/README.md

 To run Prov-Dominoes, you can download one ours recent releases and execute the JAR File.
 It's necessary to have Java Runtime Enviroment on the target machine.

+# Compilation

+To compile Prov-Dominoes, it is necessary:
+- Install [PROV-Matrix](https://github.com/gems-uff/prov-matrix) maven module; and
+- Compile and install de PROV-CUDA module, available in the prov-cuda directory.

+The PROV-CUDA module has precompiled CUDA library for windows x64.
+For compiling library for other architectures please refer to the [makefile](https://github.com/gems-uff/prov-dominoes/blob/master/prov-cuda/src/cuda/makefile).

 # Development

 * [Source Code](https://github.com/gems-uff/prov-dominoes)